Is Magic evil?

 -Deuteronomy 18:10-12

-the gem encrusted breastplate with the divining urim and thummin or healing talismans such as the snake on the cross.
+Now it could be argued that magic is used repeatedly by the prophets and high priests in the form of dream divination and the gem encrusted breastplate with the divining urim and thummin or healing talismans such as the snake on the cross.
 By orthodox Christians in the forms of holy water,icons,and medals.

 Putting aside the question of whether or not those objects and practices constitute "Magic" though are we as Gnostics (and indeed Christians) even bound by old testment taboos against it?